To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 Transition to a Zero Waste Lifestyle

-How pleasing it would be that every corner of your home is down to "zero waste"?
+How pleasing would it be if every corner of your home were down to "zero waste"?
 Then and again, the transition should be one step at a time.

 Although the path to "zero waste" is never-ending, alternative items or goods will be helpful throughout each step!